madef/docs-advanced-importer/docs/en/02_Importing_a_feed.md

 - Specifications
 - Supplier and manufacturer

-## Creating a model
+## Creating a template

-To create a model without using the wizard, access the “Model” tab and click the “Add” button.
+To create a template without using the wizard, access the “Template” tab and click the “Add” button.

 ## Creating a PHP class for a model